 Simple English definitions for legal terms

-Read a random definition: financial interest
+Read a random definition: class-one insured

 A primary officer is a person who holds a position of trust, authority, or command.
 This can be someone who works for the government or a corporation and is authorized to perform specific duties.
 They are sometimes called the principal officer.
 A primary officer is the person with the most authority among a group of officers.
 For example, the CEO of a company is a primary officer because they are responsible for managing the daily operations of the business.